 If you’ve ever seen a job posting, you’ve probably noticed certain phrases that describe the employer’s ideal candidate that made you cringe.
 We asked our respondents what their least favorite term was for a job posting and the majority thought “badass” was the worst by far.
 Other terms our respondents picked were “ninja,” “rockstar,” and “superstar.”
 An equal amount of respondents in the West found that “badass” and “rockstar” to be the worst descriptors.
 Interestingly, nearly one in ten people in the West have seen “sherpa” in a job posting.

 The marketing industry has been evolving quickly as the internet continues to influence sales.
 When we asked respondents what their least favorite marketing term was, the results were split by generation.
 24.91% of Millennials responded with “target” as being their least favorite marketing term to hear, while 23.08% of Baby Boomers and 24.73% of Gen X responded with “funnel” as their least favorite marketing term to hear.

 Though it seems funnel is the least favorite jargon word among certain groups, there is a big chance that it will become the most beloved one!

-GetResponse has recently rolled out Autofunnel – a tool with which you don’t have to speak any jargon, or know the big marketing words – it simply guides you step-by-step through creating a sales / marketing process, doing work for you.
+GetResponse has rolled out Conversion Funnel (fka Autofunnel) – a tool with which you don’t have to speak any jargon, or know the big marketing words – it simply guides you step-by-step through creating a sales / marketing process, doing work for you.
 No coding required!